P0L3NARUBA/TGMacro-X/README.md

 - Just open TGMacroX.sln
 - Switch Debug to Release before compiling.
 - At the top Press Build > Build Solution
+- Go to bin > Release and you can find the compiled program.

 ### Compiling CSInputs
 - Just open CSInputs.sln **(In the "CSInputs" Folder)**